pre-mRNA/nanograd/README.md

 sh nanograd.sh [run mode] [options] -a "/path/to/fasta/directory" -b "/path/to/bam/directory/" -o "/path/to/output/directory"

 # run modes:
- - cluster: perform annotation-free identification of poly(A) sites (see output)
+ - *cluster*: perform annotation-free identification of poly(A) sites (see output)
- - decay: (cluster), along with information on the decay for each cluster (see output)
+ - decay: (cluster), with added information on the decay coefficient for each cluster (see output)

 # options
 -t [int] threadcount (default: 8)
 -c [int] cluster confidence level (default: 25) # partially implemented
--v nanograd verbose mode # yet to implement
+-v nanograd verbose mode # partially implemented

 # output
 - a bed-like register of cluster position, cluster support level, high-confidence cluster length (to be clarufied), and decay constant
     col 1: chromosome
     col 2: poly(A) cluster 3' position start
     col 3: poly(A) cluster 3' position end
     col 4: strand
-    col 5: cluster score (i.e. the number of supporting reads) col 6: cluster maximum spliced length (the maximum length in base-pairs for bases in the cluster with more than 5 supporting reads) col 7: [decay mode only] the average decay for transcripts in the cluster, measured in (total reads at position)(base-pairs)^1 along the length of the cluster
+    col 5: cluster score (i.e. the number of supporting reads)
+    col 6: cluster maximum spliced length (the maximum length in base-pairs for bases in the cluster with more than 5 supporting reads)
+    col 7: [decay mode only] the average decay for transcripts in the cluster, measured in (total reads at position)(base-pairs)^1 along the length of the cluster